Luke Reynolds: Guster

 Before starting their 2010 fall tour, Guster announced that Joe Pisapia would not be touring with the band.
-Instead, Joe would be touring with k.d. lang with whom he had been writing songs.
+Instead, Pisapia would be touring with k.d. lang with whom he had been writing songs.
 It was also announced that Luke Reynolds would be filling in for Joe starting September 12, 2010.
 In 2014 the band began recording Evermotion in Cottage Grove, Oregon.
 Evermotion was released on January 13, 2015, and was produced by Richard Swift.
 Most recently, Guster released their album Look Alive in January 2019, recorded with producers Leo Abrahams and John Congleton.
 This is the band's second album with Reynolds as a full member and co-writer, following their Richard Swift produced LP, Evermotion.